By Ryan Snelson - 1m

 But this whole experience online is built in a way that distracts our attention span.
 Sometimes it’s good to slow down and focus.
 I need to pull away from the insanity that happens online—to better understand what riders are thinking and doing inside our motorcycle community.

 This is one of the reasons why Motoveli has a print component.

 Maybe the word magazine is wrong for all of this.
 A few days ago I posted a “paparazzi” video of the DMVlogger and Tasha Paz in front of Triumph Brooklyn.
 They reposted, and referred to Motoveli as, “NYC’s very own moto book of record.”
 Those words really resonated with me.

 It’s easy to publish online.
 I wrote this post and sent an email blast on my coffee break.
-It didn’t take long and is probably loaded with copy errors… Next, I’ll make an IG story about this post and delete it if I don’t like it.
+It didn’t take long and is probably loaded with copy errors… Next, I’ll make a story or tweet about this post—and delete it if I don’t like it.

-So regardless of what it’s called or if it’s online or not… I’ll keep riding bikes, taking pics, exploring places, and talking about stuff.
+So regardless of what it’s called or if it’s online or not… We’ll keep riding bikes, taking pics, exploring places, and talking about stuff.